jschrier/blog/_posts/2025-04-19-Jubilee-Laser.md

 ## Physical structure

-TODO: [Design Jubilee tool](https://science-jubilee.readthedocs.io/en/latest/building/designing_custom_tools.html) to hold it in place.
-Good practice in designing tools...good cad practice for students
+[Design Jubilee tool](https://science-jubilee.readthedocs.io/en/latest/building/designing_custom_tools.html) to hold it in place.
+Good practice in designing tools...good cad practice for students.

+Here is [my design](https://a360.co/4pwxOox) --- there is an additional space to put in a heatset insert and use a set screw in the axis to lock the diode in place.
+Works just fine; no supports needed, just print in PLA lying on its back and the diode holder will be self-supporting.
+I used a [vitamin kit from Luke's Lab](https://www.lukeslabonline.com/products/jubilee-generic-extra-tool-vitamin-kit) for the various screws, Delrin lock plate, etc.

 # Safety-third!

 Everyone gets two changes at laser eye safety.
 Don't look into the laser with your remaining eye.

+But seriously, folks.
+It is worth learning about laser safety.
+[This is a nice intro video](https://www.youtube.com/watch?v=rd6rCU8ZMhY); I especially liked the [chart of recommended OD by wavelength](https://youtu.be/rd6rCU8ZMhY?si=oGdcjtHlRxkqiwM2&t=517)

 0. Get some [laser safety glasses](https://www.edmundoptics.com/f/laser-safety-eyewear/39552/)